If your time in college was cut short and you’re considering going back, you might be interested in online degree completion programs.

 Going back to school to finish your degree is a big commitment, and it can be a disruption to other areas of your life.
 Online, asynchronous programs are generally the least disruptive because you can fit your classes and study around your existing commitments.

 You will not likely have to make substantial changes in your life in order to complete your degree online.
-But even the most flexible programs leading to online degrees will likely have some impact on other areas of your life.
+Keep in mind that even the most flexible programs leading to online degrees will likely have some impact on other areas of your life.
 You will need the people around you to be patient and supportive.
-Remember: This disruption is temporary, and finishing your degree will be worth the small sacrifices!
+Remember that this disruption is temporary, and finishing your degree will likely be worth the small sacrifices.